About Util

 Running at 1:00 PM and 3:00 AM can produce meaningfully different cost outcomes.

-The same workload can land against very different emissions conditions depending on timing.
+The same workload can land against very different emissions conditions depending on where it is run.

 Flexibility is often already present

-Training runs, overnight jobs, render pipelines, and ETL workflows are often movable without harming delivery.
+Training runs, overnight jobs, render pipelines, research simulations, and ETL workflows are often movable without harming delivery.

 Audience